saarinna/gisdev/README.md

      ```
 5. **Set the Processing paths???**

+### 3. Set Up the Django Project

+1. **Download the Project Files:**
+   - Download the `mysite` folder from the project repository.
+   - Place it in a desired location on local machine.

+2. **Open terminal in the Project Directory:**
+   - Open a terminal in the root of the Django project, where `manage.py` is located.

+3. **Activate the Conda Environment:**
+   - Activate the Conda environment by running:
+     ```bash
+     conda activate qgis311
+     ```

+4. **Run the Django Server:**
+   - Start the Django development server with:
+     ```bash
+     python manage.py runserver
+     ```

+5. **Access the Application:**
+   - Open your browser and go to [http://127.0.0.1:8000/umep/](http://127.0.0.1:8000/umep/) to access the application.

-## Scripts
+# Scripts

-The application has scripts that use PyQGIS and UMEP processing plugin
+The application has scripts that use PyQGIS, UMEP processing plugin, and different Python libraries.
+The scripts have input and output paths that need to be modified.

-1. **crop.py**
+ **crop.py**

-   - The script takes the user defined polygon, reprojects it, and crops the digital elevation model and digital surface model.
+The script takes the user defined polygon, reprojects it, and crops the digital elevation model and digital surface model.
+   - Input:
+      - DSM_Helsinki.tif
+	   - DEM_Helsinki.tif
+	   - polygon_data.geojson
+	 	   - The user drawn polygon.
+   - Output:
+       - croppedsm.tif
+	    - croppedem.tif

-2. **skyviewfactor.py**
+**skyviewfactor.py**

-   - The script creates skyviewfactor TIF files and shadowmats for input into the SOLWEIG analysis.
+The script creates skyviewfactor TIF files, shadowmats, wall heights, and wall aspects for input into the SOLWEIG analysis.
+   - Input:
+      - croppedsm.tif
+	   - croppedem.tif
+   - Output:
+      - skyviewfactor.tif
+	   - svf.zip
+	   - shadowmats.npz
+	   - wallAspect.tif
+	   - wallHeight.tif

-3. **solweig.py**
+**solweig.py**

-   - This script runs the SOLWEIG analysis, using the outputs from the previous scripts as input.
+The script runs the SOLWEIG analysis, using the outputs from the previous scripts as input.
+   - Input:
+      - croppedsm.tif
+	   - croppedem.tif
+      - skyviewfactor.tif
+	   - svf.zip
+	   - shadowmats.npz
+	   - wallAspect.tif
+	   - wallHeight.tif
+   - Output:
+      - Tmrt_average.tif

+**view_image.py**

+The script uses Python Library Pillow to read in the tif file.
+Python library matplotlib is used to display the Tmrt_average.tif, created in the SOLWEIG analysis.

+   - Input:
+      - Tmrt_average.tif

+The following parameters can be changed by the user:
+   - vmin
+   - vmax
+ - These parameters define the range of the values displayed.
+It is recommended to keep vmin at 10 or less.
+   - cmap
+ - The colormap can be set to the users preference.
+See: [available colormaps in matplotlib](https://matplotlib.org/stable/users/explain/colors/colormaps.html).

+# Input Data

+## DEM_Helsinki.tif

+The digital elevation model (DEM) represents the grounds surface elevation.

+- Resolution: 1 meters
+- Format: GeoTiff
+- Coordinate system: EPSG:3879 - ETRS89 / GK25FIN

+## DSM_Helsinki.tif

+The digital surface model (DSM) represents the grounds surface elevation and height of buildings.

+- Resolution: 1 meters
+- Format: GeoTiff
+- Coordinate system: EPSG:3879 - ETRS89 / GK25FIN

+## Weather Data

+# How To Use